fpons/DataSafe/lab300/content.md

 ![alt text](./images/img06.png " ")

-Expand Oracle Pre-defined Policies to view the list of Oracle predefined audit policies available on your ATP database.
+Expand **Oracle Pre-defined Policies** to view the list of Oracle predefined audit policies available on your ATP database.
 By default, the following policies are provisioned:

 ![alt text](./images/img07.png " ")

-Provision additional policies
+Provision the following additional policies:

 ![alt text](./images/img08.png " ")

-Notice that the Center for Internet Security (CIS) Configuration policy is not provisioned and enabled by default.
+Also the Center for Internet Security (CIS) Configuration policy is not provisioned and enabled by default.
 Check to enable it, then click **Provision**.

 ![alt text](./images/img09.png " ")